ethcluj/conf-app/QnA-prompts.md

 3. Upvote questions (requires minimal authentication)
 4. Withdraw votes from previously upvoted questions
 5. Vote for multiple questions within the same session
-6. Navigate between session Q&As
-7. See real-time updates of questions and votes
+6. See real-time updates of questions and votes
-8. Participate in the leaderboard for best questions
+7. Participate in the leaderboard for best questions

 ### For Presenters/MCs
 1. Special landscape view showing top questions and vote counts